-Just as with dogs some cats are more vulnerable to the disease than others.
-Kittens, elderly cats and cats with existing conditions should all be monitored closely and taken to your vet.
+Just as with dogs, some cats are more vulnerable to the disease than others.
+Kittens, elderly cats, and cats with existing health conditions should all be monitored closely and taken to your veterinarian if you notice symptoms.

 Can my dog get kennel cough more than once?

-Like the common cold, kennel cough has many different strains.
-This means that your dog could catch kennel cough multiples times throughout their lifetime.
+Like the common cold, kennel cough has many different strains meaning your dog could catch kennel cough multiples times throughout its lifetime.

 Kennel cough prevention

-However, by far the most common bacteria present in kennel cough is Bordetella bronchiseptica.
-This bacterium is not covered by the standard vaccinations but can be given separately.
+However, by far, the most common bacteria present in dogs with kennel cough is Bordetella bronchiseptica.
+This bacterium is not covered by the standard vaccinations but is available separately.

 Kennel cough nasal vaccine

 The vaccine for Bordetella bronchiseptica is given to your dog via a nasal spray.
-Although the vaccine lasts for a year and can be given to dogs as young as three weeks, it does not altogether prevent the possibility of your dog getting a cough.
+Although the vaccine lasts for a year and is given to dogs as young as three weeks, it does not altogether prevent the possibility of your dog getting a cough.

-Since most kennels insist on the Bordetella vaccination, however, if you ever want to board your dog, then you will need to get your dog immunised.
+Since most kennels insist on the Bordetella vaccination, if you ever want to board your dog, you will need to get your dog immunized.

 Soothing kennel cough

-Just as when we have colds, making your dog comfortable is key.
-Limit exercise, soothe their coughs with a drop of honey and most importantly keep them away from other dogs while they are infectious.
+Just as when we have colds, making your dog comfortable while they recover is key.
+Help your dog by ensuring they have plenty of rest, soothe their coughs with natural treatment like raw honey and steam, and most importantly, keep them away from other dogs while they are infectious.